 The beauty of the photography business is the long list of industries to which it applies.
 With no specific qualifications needed, building an attractive portfolio with the correct equipment is enough to get you off the ground.
 Weddings, parties, corporate events, real estate and stock photography, are all areas with a great deal of potential.

 Again, you will need both prior experience and exceptional customer relationship management skills to expand this small business and reap the financial rewards, particularly as you will depend upon referrals and your past client base will likely not need frequent repeat services from you.
+For guidance, check out our in-depth guide on how to start a photography business.

 8. Website Development